title

 e.
 Building height for any data center shall not exceed 75’ in height or the maximum allowed height permitted in the applicable zoning district the data center is located within, whichever is more restrictive.
 Any applicable height control planes shall also apply.

-4. Operation standards.
+4. Operational standards.

 b.
 All cooling and ventilation equipment shall operate on a closed-loop system.